Runeii/twitter-likes-scraper/README.md

 It is helpful to see the output for debugging but, if you can't help yourself, set the `--headless` command below to True to hide the window.

+**Login screen is slow!**
+I think the Twitter login page performance has declined, because often the window will not be ready within expected timeframes.
+For that reason, we pause 10 seconds between every step.
+Be patient, it's doing something (and will close/crash if it isn't)!

 3. You can technically pass any arguments supported by Scweet, thought many are useless when scraping likes.
 These are some that may be useful, however:

 ```